nahuhs/Shuhan-Zhang-Portfolio/README.md

 # What I hope to learn
 As a future data scientist, I hope to cultivate my sense of creating attractive as well as intuitive data visualizations, so that I can better communicate data with my clients, stakeholders and people in other domain.
 I want to make it easier for other people to interpret the result of my work and quickly get the point of the data I am trying to present.

-This [Cosmic Calendar](https://en.wikipedia.org/wiki/Cosmic_Calendar) plot gave me a knock of how one good data visualization plot can help people understand complicated and opaque concepts and knowledge.
-Enjoy!
+This [Cosmic Calendar](https://en.wikipedia.org/wiki/Cosmic_Calendar) plot once gave me a huge knock of how one good data visualization plot can help people understand complicated and opaque concepts and knowledge.
+Please click it and enjoy!

 # Portfolio
 These are links to my cool works I created during through this semester.